minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

  </figure>
 </div>

-**What I like:** How I adapted when the training data consists of RGBD data of one images, and still deliver (Citroën bought our work!)
+**What I like:** How I adapted when the training data consists of RGBD data of one image and still deliver (Citroën bought our work!)

 [[EuroC Challenge](https://web.archive.org/web/20191204203324/http://www.euroc-project.eu/index.php?id=nimbro_manufacturing)][[Paper](\href{https://arxiv.org/abs/2001.04134)]

 ---

 ### Rapid road detection
-Road detection with 50% faster intepretation time and retain more than 95% quality.
+Road detection with 50% faster interpretation speed and retain more than 95% quality.

 <div align="center">
   <figure>